Your Monday briefing – The New York Times

 • We are listening to "The Daily,quot;.
 Our last episode reviews a whistleblower and his concerns about Boeing.

-• Here is our Mini Crossword Puzzle, and a hint: Follow, as advice (five letters).
+• Here is today's Mini Crossword Puzzle and a clue: tin or steel (five letters).
 You can find all our puzzles here.

 • The Times Science desk can help you synchronize your calendar with the solar system.